spellshift/realm/docs/_docs/user-guide/eldritch.md

 ## Regex

 The regex library is designed to enable basic regex operations on strings.
+Be aware as the underlying implementation is written in Rust we rely on the Rust Regex Syntax as talked about [here](https://rust-lang-nursery.github.io/rust-cookbook/text/regex.html).
+Further, we only support a single capture group currently, adding more than one will cause the tome to error.

 ### regex.match_all

 `regex.match_all(haystack: str, pattern: str) -> List<str>`

-Unimplemented.
+The <b>regex.match_all</b> method returns a list of capture group strings that matched the given pattern within the given haystack.

 ### regex.match

 `regex.match(haystack: str, pattern: str) -> str`

-Unimplemented.
+The <b>regex.match</b> method returns the first capture group string that matched the given pattern within the given haystack.

 ### regex.replace_all